 HUD-certified housing counselors are available to help you with your housing situation, discuss your options, and direct you to other local resources.

 If you can’t pay your mortgage because of financial difficulties, FHA offers various home retention options to assist borrowers who are unable to make their mortgage payment.
 The first step is to contact your mortgage servicer to discuss available options.
 These home retention options are available to help you keep your home if you have been impacted by COVID-19, a loss of employment, or other financial hardships.

 Your mortgage servicer is the company that handles your loan and to which you send your monthly loan payments.

 Locate their contact information on your mortgage statement or their website.
-You can also find your servicer’s information in MERS, a database that tracks mortgages.
-Keep in mind they may have high call volumes due to the pandemic.
+You can also find your servicer’s information in Mortgage Electronic Registration Systems (MERS), a database that tracks mortgages.

-- Your mortgage is insured by the Federal Housing Administration (FHA).
+- Your mortgage is insured by the FHA.

 - You can’t make your payments because you were affected by COVID-19.